 Team B are an identical team; same talent, same product and same company.

-They differ in process though, and prior to requirements being added to the backlog, they do a rudimentary threat modelling session where they determine who needs access to the functionality, which privileged assets it interacts with, how it affects the overall attack vector of the product, and other simple but important questions.
+They differ in process though, and prior to requirements being added to the backlog, they do a rudimentary threat modeling session where they determine who needs access to the functionality, which privileged assets it interacts with, how it affects the overall attack vector of the product, and other simple but important questions.

-It's immediately obvious to see the difference in both output, and ultimately attitude, that Team B will gain from their awareness of associated threats.
-Not to mention Team B will almost certainly have better defined requirements, purely by virtue of the threat modelling requiring a good understanding of the desired end-product!
+It’s immediately obvious to see the difference in both output, and ultimately attitude, that Team B will gain from their awareness of associated threats.
+Not to mention Team B will almost certainly have better defined requirements, purely by virtue of the threat modeling requiring a good understanding of the desired end-product!

 Suddenly the advantages to good security seem to permeate throughout the whole development lifecycle, don’t they?